42-AI/Python-Bootcamp-Corrections/correction_01.md

     - Second, you have to perform the following test to verify the security
       management:
-      - `bank1.add(account1)`
+      - `bank.add(account)`
-        where 'bank1' is an instance of Bank and 'account1' is a instance of Account which is considered as corrupted.
+        where 'bank' is an instance of Bank and 'account1' is a instance of Account which is considered as corrupted.
 Try several cases of corrupted
         account:
         ***if the Bank.add(account) funtion does not check for corrupted accounts simply verify that the function to check for corruption works***